magento/devdocs/guides/v2.2/magento-functional-testing-framework/2.2/getting-started.md

 ## Prepare Magento

-Configure the following settings in Magento as is described below.
+Configure the following settings in Magento as described below.

 ### WYSIWYG settings